HARRY HATRY DISTINGUISHED PERFORMANCE MEASUREMENT & MANAGEMENT PRACTICE AWARD

 The Harry Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance measurement and management has made a significant contribution to the practice of public administration.
 The award winner must have spent the primary part of his/her career in public service.
 This award recognizes a person who has made outstanding contributions on a sustained basis rather than a single accomplishment.

 To nominate an individual for this award, please complete the nomination form and submit the required information.
-To download the nomination form, click here.
-Please note that attachments can only be received as Microsoft Word or PDF documents.
+To submit a nomination, click the link below.

 Harry Hatry Award Nomination Form

 Harry Hatry has directed the Urban Institute's Public Management Program (and its predecessor, the State and Local Research Program) since the 1970s.
 He has been a leader in developing and promulgating procedures for measuring the performance, especially the outcomes, of government and private nonprofit organizations.
 He has been a leader in examining ways to make better use of performance information to move performance measurement to performance management.

 He has contributed to a number of the major national efforts to bring about a citizen/customer, results-oriented focus to service agencies at all three levels of government.
 These include the Governmental Accounting Standards Board's Service Efforts and Accomplishments Reporting initiative, the International City/County Management Association's work in providing annual comparisons of local government agency key performance indicators, the United Way movement's focus on outcome measurement, and he played a small role in the development of the federal Government Performance and Results Act of 1993.